 Cayenne Rubbed Steaks | Backyard Grill Recipes

-- In a small bowl, whisk together the salt, pepper and cayenne pepper.
-Generously rub the mix into the steaks.
-Allow to rest for at least one hour, or until the mix appears to have darkened and turned moist.
+- In a small bowl, whisk together the sea salt, freshly cracked peppercorns, and cayenne pepper.
+Generously rub the mixture onto the steaks.
+Allow them to rest for at least one hour, or until the rub appears to have darkened and turned moist.

-- Preheat a grill to 450 F. Spray with a non-stick cooking grease.
-Slap each steak onto the grill, searing on each side until the steaks reach the desired doneness: 2-3 minutes on each side for rare, 3-4 minutes on each side for medium rare, 4-5 minutes on each side for medium, 5-6 minutes on each side for medium well, and 6-8 minutes on each side for well done
+- Preheat a grill to 450°F. Spray with non-stick cooking grease.
+Place each steak onto the grill, searing on each side until the steaks reach the desired level of doneness: 2-3 minutes on each side for rare, 3-4 minutes for medium rare, 4-5 minutes for medium, 5-6 minutes for medium well, and 6-8 minutes for well done.

-- Let the steaks rest for five to ten minutes prior to serving, to lock in all the juices.
-Serve alongside BBQ shrimp kabobs, corn on the cob, and sauted veggies.
+- Let the steaks rest for five to ten minutes before serving to lock in all the juices.
+Serve alongside BBQ shrimp kabobs, corn on the cob, and sautéed veggies.
 Enjoy!